hack4faith/james/Challenge05-Genuine-in-Words.md

 **Digging in:**
-1. Framing some questions for discussion:
+1. Framing some questions for thought/discussion:
-   1. From this passage, write at least three questions you would like the group to discuss.
+   1. From this passage, write at least three questions.
 These are questions that you may or may not have an answer to, but you’d like to discuss with your group or another person.
       1. Question 1:
          1. What verse(s) does this question come from?
       1. Question 2: